 For my daughter is the last day of kindergarten.
 For the last 3 years, she had a teacher.
 Her first teacher.
 The arms that welcomed her with love and patience, the arms she ran to everytime she needed.
 The eyes that validated her accomplishments, the voice that taught her all the things she needed to know.
 To become the preschooler that she is today.
 A young lady that seems to know everything already.
 And which, for the last 3 months, had only one wish: to be her teacher’s student one more day, after the bad virus goes away.

 It seems that this was one wish faith didn’t grant her…

 In life, in any stage or relationship, we all need closure.
 To prepair ourselves for what it is about to end and to enjoy the time we still have together.
-Somehow this pandemic took way from our children the right to this important stage, closure.
+Somehow this pandemic took away from our children the right to this important stage, closure.
 They should have been able to say good-bye in their own classroom, to properly hug their classmates and teachers they are saying good-bye to.

-If one good thing came from this horrific time is that our kids learned to adapt even more than they had to do before.
+If one good thing came from this horrific time is that our kids learned to adapt even more than they had to before.
 They understood that we cannot go to the park or to the playground, that we have to wear mask in public places, that we cannot meet or hug with our loved ones.
 The pandemic took all that away too from our children.

 But it didn’t took the love they feel in their little hearts.
 The love will always be there to remind them who they are, who they were, who our teachers or classmates were!